illia-dp/Campers/README.md

 ---

-## **Campers Project Overview**
+## **TravelTrucks Project Overview**

-Campers is a project where creativity meets adventure.
+TravelTrucks is a project where creativity meets adventure.
 Here, you can find a variety of campers and book them for your next journey!
 The project is built using **React** and follows modern development practices for creating user interfaces.

 ---

-## **Campers' Tech Stack**
+## **TravelTrucks Tech Stack**

 We stick to reliable and time-tested tools.
 Our tech roster includes: